oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Car Marketplace Chaincode Package](images/2-app-builder-7-1.png)

-## Task 4: Install and Deploy Marketplace chaincode package onto Participant Instances (dealer1 & dealer2)
+## Task 4: Install and Deploy Marketplace chaincode package onto Participant Instances using Oracle Cloud Blockchain Platform Console(dealer1 & dealer2)

   To install and re-deploy the chaincode on partner instances, use the package in Task7 and then approve the chaincode definition from the partner instances (in this case, 'dealer1' and 'dealer2').